nrfconnect/sdk-sidewalk/tests/manual/diagnostic/README.md

    Note: If you don't see any output, try resetting the board while RTT Viewer is connected.

-4. After successful flashing and connecting to RTT, you should see output similar to this (you may need to reset the board):
+4. After successful flashing and connecting to RTT, you should see output similar to this:

     ```log
     *** Booting My Application v2.8.99-9d8653406acf ***